Is Whop Legit? An Honest Look at the Platform in 2026

 What Whop gets right

-Discover Whop →The platform itself works well.
+Join Skylit →The platform itself works well.
 Payments process through Stripe, so your card info is handled the same way it would be on any major e-commerce site.
 The interface is simple.
 They have a mobile app.
 Course creators can build in chat, content libraries, and community features without stitching together five different tools.

 One thing I actually appreciate: member counts, ratings, and reviews are public.
 You can see how many people are in a community before you buy.
 Not many platforms give you that.